THE ART OF XINGYI BOXING

 The key is that the active nourishes the passive.
 When mixed together, they are described as a single energy.
 When separated, they are described as the passive and active aspects.
 Energy cannot be without its passive and active aspects.
 Along the same lines, the body cannot be without its movement and stillness, the nose cannot be without its inhalations and exhalations, and the mouth cannot be without what comes out from it [as in talking] and what goes into it [as in eating].

 This is the concept of the eternal cycling of opposites.
-Although energy divides into two, the two are actually one, and so if you are intent upon this path of theorizing, be careful not to get lost in being overly literal. [i.e. Change is, yet the reality that there is change is changeless.
-To move forward, you must accept this paradox rather than defy it for the sake of sophomoric semantics.]
+Although energy divides into two, the two are actually one, and so if you are intent upon this path of study, be careful not to get too obsessed over either of the two [at the expense of the one].

 3rd DISCOURSE ON ESSENTIALS [TRIPLE SECTIONING]

-Because energy is the basis of the whole body, the sectioning of the body is not a matter of specific landmarks, but of dividing into the three sections of an upper section, a middle section, and a lower section [as well as a root section, a middle section, and a tip section for the limbs].
+Because energy fills your whole body, the sectioning of the body is not a matter of specific landmarks, but of dividing into the three general sections of an upper section, a middle section, and a lower section [as well as a root section, a middle section, and a tip section for the limbs].

 For instance, in the body, the head is the upper section, the torso is the middle section, and the legs are the lower section.